 Route guidance - we provide detailed written descriptions (in English) of each section, and OS 1:50,000 maps covering the whole route.

 Extra nights - it is possible to have extra nights in any of the villages; Drumnadrochit for visiting Urquhart Castle and Nessie hunting; Cannich is a good base for hiring a mountain bike to explore Guisachan in Strathglass and the nearby Falls of Plodda; Glen Affric hostel is basic but the best base if you want climb remote mountains like Sgurr nan Ceathreamhnan and Carn Eige; an extra night in Kintail allows for a visit to the nearby Eilean Donan Castle and Kyle of Lochalsh; and Glenelg is a good place if you want to watch otters on the beach, or just have a quiet time.
-Extra nights cost from £40 per person per night in the B&B, or from GBP60 per person in the Inn in Glenelg.
+Extra nights usually cost from £40 per person per night in the B&Bs in Drumnadrochit, or usually from GBP70-80 per person at the hotel and Inn in Glenelg.

 Fewer nights - if you don't have a week, it is possible to start the walk in Cannich and/or finish in Kintail.
 If you are interested, contact us for prices and more information.

-Dates - as Spring can start a week or two later in the north-west Highlands than further south, we do not recommend you plan to walk this route until late April/early May.
+Dates - as Spring can start a week or two later in the north-west Highlands than further south, we do not recommend you plan to walk this route until late April or very early May.
 Note also that the hostel usually closes for the winter in the third week of September so the last date for starting this hike through Glen Affric is mid September.

 Start: Bus/train from Edinburgh/Glasgow to Inverness (4 hours).
 Inverness airport lost its direct flights from London Heathrow, but it is still possible to fly direct from Glasgow, Edinburgh, and London Gatwick.
 Easyjet operate one flight a day to Inverness from Luton, which has cheap flights from many European cities including Amsterdam, Geneva and Zurich.